KateBaburina/Predictive-Modeling---Employee-Attrition/README.md

 ## Description
 The dataset from Kaggle.com was used for creating this predictive model https://www.kaggle.com/tejashvi14/employee-future-prediction.
 A company's HR department wants to predict whether some employees would leave the company in next 2 years.
 The task is to build a predictive model that predicts the prospects of future and present employee.

-Libraries used for EDA: visuals - Matplotlib, Seaborn.
+## Libraries used

+Visuals - #Matplotlib, Seaborn#.
-EDA is performed with the help of PandasProfiling, DataPrep.
+EDA is performed with the help of #PandasProfiling, DataPrep#.

 The task is to build a model to solve a binary classification task on unbalanced data.
-The following algorithms were used: XGBoost, CatBoost, Random Forest, Light Gradient Boosting Machine, Gradient Boosting, Extremely Randomized Trees, H2O AutoML.
+The following algorithms were used: # XGBoost, CatBoost, Random Forest, Light Gradient Boosting Machine, Gradient Boosting, Extremely Randomized Trees, H2O AutoML#.

 ## Installation